eclipse-tractusx/tractusx-edc/edc-extensions/dataplane-proxy/edc-dataplane-proxy-consumer-api/README.md

 The final url will look like `http://localhost:8080/test/sub?foo=bar` composed by the DataPlane manager with the Http request flow,

-> Note: the endpoint is not protected with configured `AuthenticationService`, which most likely will be the token based (auth key) one.
+> Note: the endpoint is protected with configured `AuthenticationService`.

 ## Configuration